dewi-alliance/hotspot-manufacturers/README.md

  FCC/CE/WPC or other applicable radio certification.
  Provide certification for the geography where you plan to take orders.

-## Manufacturing Oversight Committee Approval
+## Manufacturing Compliance Committee Approval
  This is the final step before the Helium Foundation provides its ‘stamp of approval’ ahead of a manufacturer taking pre-orders.
  We complete this step for full transparency.
- If you’ve completed all the above steps and been available in the community discord chat to answer questions, you should have no concerns about receiving MOC approval.
+ If you’ve completed all the above steps and been available in the community discord chat to answer questions, you should have no concerns about receiving MCC approval.

 ## Pre-Orders
- At this point, after MOC approval, you are in the best position to take pre-orders as you see fit.
+ At this point, after MCC approval, you are in the best position to take pre-orders as you see fit.
  A wait-list is permitted if you are not collecting payments.